LAKERS TOGETHER: Find out how we're moving forward.

 - Percentage: A percentage appears.
 For example, a score of 21/30 appears as 70%.

 - Complete/Incomplete: When a student submits an item, a Completed icon appears in the column regardless of the score achieved.
+Giving a student a score of zero will be shown as completed.

 - Choose a secondary display if wanted.
 Note: Students will only see the primary display.